 The best time to transplant is in the fall.
 Take the plant out of the pot, and try to gently separate the roots.
 It's best not to cut.

 I brought a new hibiscus and changed the plant pot and made it a patio garden plant.
 But I saw that the leaves were dropping off daily.
 Yesterday I noticed that all the leaves have dropped off and the stem of the plant is all that is left.
-I have done pruning to the stem and noticed that the cells of it have not yet died.
-Can you please let me know what I should do to make the nodes grow and keep the plant alive.

 I was partly raised in Hawaii and remember our old Japanese gardener advising my mother against planting hibiscus in pots but did not know why (she wanted to have a "flowery" but screened patio to avoid skeeters).
 Checked online for answers-successfully planting hibiscus in containers is tricky, as the site below explains.
 I doubt you can revive your plant at it's current stage.
 Consistent watering (sometimes twice daily) and specific plant food are critical to success: